-The question everyone hates to ask: when should you hire an employment law attorney?
+The question everyone hates to ask:

 Now I’m sure you’re expecting me to have a simple answer to the question I just posed, and that answer would be: all the time, for everything.
 Well say good-bye to the greedy attorney stereotype, because I’m here to tell you that’s not true.

 Let’s start off with something simple: don’t wait until you get sued to hire an attorney.
 The best, and most cost-effective solution, is to prevent problems.
 But, of course, you don’t want to waste money on a lawyer, when you don’t necessarily need one.

 If you have been served with a complaint or writ of summons, or if you have received a demand letter from an attorney, you need to lawyer up right away.
 Failing to answer legal pleadings within the required amount of time could have disastrous consequences, and your potential attorney will need time to properly respond.
 Even a demand letter from an attorney should command your attention, because it may present an opportunity to evaluate the case, and possibly settle it for considerably less than the cost of a lawsuit.
 At this point, an attorney isn’t a luxury, it’s a necessity.
 Retain a good one, and do it fast.

 If you’re looking to terminate an employee (especially if you think they could make a legal claim against you), you have questions about properly paying your employees, or you need to know whether your workers are independent contractors, then you need to look into hiring an attorney soon.
 Wage and hour issues and worker classification issues are growing more and more common, mostly due to the Department of Labor’s decision to crackdown on violators.